How do you backup your Mac locally and online so you never risk losing your important files and photos? Here are your options!

 Regardless of whether you employ a one, two or three-tier approach to backing up your data, one way or the other, make sure your data is backed up.
 Because recovering data off a broken drive is expensive and time consuming.
 A small amount of planning, a bit of budgeting and a sound recovery strategy is all you need to make sure you never have to worry about whether your data is safe.

 Hopefully I've given you some ideas for what you need to do to make sure you absolutely, positively can get your hands on your files regardless of what happens not just to your computer, but to the other devices and services you rely on in the event of a crisis.
-If you have questions or other ideas, let me know in the comments.
+If you have questions or other ideas, let us know in the comments.